kollenl/training-r-intro/1-Introduction-to-R/readme.md

 ## [1] 25
 ```

-In the example above and the previous section, you have see the R code and it's
+In the example above and the previous section, you can see the R code and it's
 output.
 The code blocks with output look like this, with `1+1` being the R code
 and `## [1] 2` being the output: